 02 of 07

-This is a symbol chart crochet pattern for a cute crochet curtain pattern based around the design of hearts.
+This is a cute crochet curtain pattern based around the design of hearts.
 The lacy hearts serve as curtains that cover the uppermost portion of the window, about half the length of a traditional valence.
 Additional length is added with beautiful curlicue tassels that hang down from the hearts.

 03 of 07